 2. IOS Press, at its discretion, is entitled to recover from the author of any paper or report published in the journal, any cost occasioned by alterations made by the author in the printer's proof other than correction of typesetting errors and essential additions which update information in the paper; the latter preferably as sentences at the end of existing paragraphs or as new paragraphs.

 6. Reprints

-- 1. The first author of a contribution to the journal shall be entitled to receive 50 free reprints. - 2.
-Reprints of articles can be ordered separately.
-Additional reprints can be ordered through use of the order form enclosed with the galley proofs.
+1. The first author of a contribution to the journal shall be entitled to receive fifty reprints of each paper, free of charge.